 How to Change Windows 11 Security Event Retention

-This guide explains how to change how long Windows Security Protection history keeps a record of your past security events on Windows 11.
+This guide shows you how to change how long Windows Security Protection history keeps records of your past security events in Windows 11.

-Windows 11 Protection history is a built-in log that shows you what Microsoft Defender Antivirus has been doing to keep your computer safe.
-It tracks actions like blocking Potentially Unwanted Apps (PUA), quarantining suspicious files, and stopping malicious services.
-Think of it as a security diary for your PC.
+Windows 11 Protection history shows you what Microsoft Defender Antivirus has done to keep your computer safe, like blocking unwanted apps or quarantining suspicious files.

 Why check your Protection History?